PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Introduction

 \section{Introduction}

-Enabling quadrotors to autonomously navigate to a goal in unknown environments is critical for practical missions such as search-and-rescue, infrastructure inspection, and exploration~\cite{recalde2022system,xing2023autonomous,papachristos2019localization}.
+\IEEEPARstart{E}{nabling} quadrotors to navigate to a goal in unknown environments autonomously is critical for practical missions such as search-and-rescue, infrastructure inspection, and exploration~\cite{recalde2022system,xing2023autonomous,papachristos2019localization}.
 It is also relevant for the safe deployment of navigation foundation models, which provide navigation waypoints or goals in previously unseen environments~\cite{sridhar2023nomad, cheng2024navila}.
 Achieving this capability requires addressing three key challenges: (i)~non-convex constraints: cluttered environments create non-convex free space, which complicates gradient-based optimization; (ii)~quadrotor-specific dynamics and costs: planned trajectories must satisfy dynamic feasibility while optimizing costs such as effort and energy; and (iii)~mapping in unknown environments: since the environment must be mapped online using onboard perception, successful navigation must incorporate exploration and mapping of unknown regions to find a feasible path to the goal.

-A common approach is a hierarchical planner–controller architecture~\cite{cieslewski2017rapid,naazare2019application,liu2024integrated,achtelik2013path}, where a global planner computes trajectories subsequently tracked by a local controller.
-However, this separation often results in conservative or dynamically infeasible plans, as quadrotor-specific dynamics and costs are not considered during the planning stage~\cite{hehn2015realtime}.
+A common approach is a hierarchical planner–controller architecture~\cite{cieslewski2017rapid,naazare2019application,liu2024integrated,achtelik2013path, super}, where a global planner computes trajectories subsequently tracked by a local controller. \reb[R5.3]{However, this separation often results in conservative, or dynamically infeasible plans, as quadrotor models and related costs and constraints need to be approximated~\cite{hehn2015realtime}}.

 Model Predictive Path Integral (MPPI) control has recently emerged as a promising alternative.
-By employing sampling-based optimization, MPPI can navigate highly non-convex and nonsmooth free space in the presence of obstacles while directly optimizing control inputs on quadrotor-specific dynamics and costs~\cite{saska2024MPPI, mohamed2020mppi}.
-Nevertheless, the application of MPPI in navigating complex, unknown environments remains unexplored.
-Our experiments show that standard MPPI tends to get stuck at large obstacles and fails to reach the goal, as it fails to expand traversable regions by actively exploring and mapping unknown areas.
+By employing sampling-based optimization, MPPI can navigate non-convex and nonsmooth free space in the presence of obstacles while directly optimizing control inputs on quadrotor-specific dynamics and costs~\cite{saska2024MPPI, mohamed2020mppi}. \reb[R5.3]{However, MPPI has been largely confined to following reference trajectories, demonstrating only limited local optimization near the reference, as it lacks both global map awareness and the capability to explore unknown areas and plan successful trajectories.}